Koh Tao Safety Guidelines

 Is Koh Tao Safe – The Media

-2014 was a crazy time to be a Koh Tao resident.
-Before this, Koh Tao had rarely made the news for anything aside from scuba diving related stories and various island conservation efforts.
+2014 was a difficult time to be a Koh Tao resident.
+Before this, Koh Tao had rarely made the news for anything aside from scuba diving-related stories and various island conservation efforts.
 So it came as a shock to read about our beautiful island home in anything other than a positive way.
 Don’t get us wrong, none of us are laboring under an illusion that bad things can never happen here.
 But for the most part, except for a few motorbike accidents and other assorted drunken injuries, Koh Tao had never been associated with danger before.